-Hardy annuals are some of the hardest-working, most productive plants in the late spring/early summer cutting garden.
+Hardy annuals, also known as “cool flowers,” are some of the hardest-working, most productive plants in the late spring/early summer cutting garden.
 Their ability to withstand cold temperatures, thrive with minimal care, and produce abundantly for more than a month from just one sowing makes them an indispensable addition to the cut flower garden.

 Familiar flowers such as pansies and snapdragons are part of this group of flowers—but the tall varieties are distinct from those you see at many garden centers.
-We carry a wide range of hardy annual varieties, and here we highlight new varieties for 2020, along with a few other favorites.
+We carry a wide range of hardy annual varieties, and here we highlight some of my very favorites.

-Note that in warmer regions where winter weather is mild, sweet peas can be added to the list of hardy annuals sown and planted in autumn for earliest bloom.
+Note that in warmer regions where winter weather is mild, sweet peas, honeywort, and calendula can be added to the list of hardy annuals sown and planted in autumn for earliest bloom.
 My flower journey began with the sweet peas in my Grammy’s garden, and they hold a special place in my heart.
-We have so many new sweet pea varieties for 2020—including varieties developed by renowned breeder Dr. Keith Hammett of New Zealand—that we’ve devoted an entire blog post to them.
+We have dozens of long-stemmed sweet pea varieties—including varieties developed by renowned breeder Dr. Keith Hammett of New Zealand and Roger Parsons of England—and we’ve devoted an entire blog post to them.

-In colder climates, start seeds of hardy annuals indoors or in a greenhouse in early spring.
-After seedlings have 3 sets of true leaves, plant them outdoors while the weather is still cool, usually about a month before the last spring frost.
+In colder climates, start seeds of hardy annuals in a greenhouse or indoors under lights in late winter.
+After seedlings have three sets of true leaves, plant them outdoors while the weather is still cool, usually about a month before the last spring frost.
 They are quite tough and can handle some chill, so they need no major protection during periods of frost.

-All of these plants are moderately productive, and the more you pick, the more they flower.
-But to extend the harvest window, I highly recommend succession planting at least a few times for each type.
+All of these plants are productive, and the more you pick, the more they flower.
+But to extend the harvest window, I highly recommend planting multiple sowings of your favorites to extend the harvest window.

-I generally sow a large batch in the autumn, then another in early spring, followed by 2 more sowings spaced a few weeks apart after that.
-This approach gives me an abundance of foliage and filler for almost 3 months.
+I generally sow a large batch in the autumn, then another in early spring, followed by two more sowings spaced a few weeks apart after that.
+This approach gives me an abundance of flowers, foliage, and filler for almost three months.

 Every climate is different, so you’ll want to experiment a little to find out which hardy annuals perform best for you, but I can guarantee these plants will become some of your favorites.

-Two excellent hardy annuals that should be direct-sown (and couldn’t be easier to grow) are larkspur and love-in-a-mist.
+Four excellent hardy annuals that should be direct-sown (and couldn’t be easier to grow) are bachelor’s buttons, larkspur, love-in-a-mist, and orlaya.

 Larkspur: Flowers come in a rainbow of colors and can even be dried for later use.
 Because larkspur is extremely cold-tolerant, it can be planted in autumn in even very cold climates.
-For a continued harvest, sow seed in autumn and then, in late winter, every 3 to 4 weeks starting as early as the soil can be worked, up to the last spring frost date.
+For a continued harvest, sow seed in autumn and then, in late winter, every three to four weeks starting as early as the soil can be worked, up to the last spring frost date.

-Seed can be tricky to germinate, so pop seeds into the freezer for a week before planting, then they will sprout readily.
+Seed can be tricky to germinate, so pop your packets of seeds into the freezer for a week before planting, then they will sprout readily.

 One of my absolute favorites is ‘Earl Grey’ (pictured above).
-This incredible, unique heirloom variety has long been a spring cutting garden staple.
-Its giant flower spikes are smothered in the most exquisite dusty metallic-purple-gray petals that are like nothing else on the market.
+This incredible, unique variety has long been a spring cutting garden staple.
+Its giant flower spikes are smothered in the most exquisite dusty metallic purple-gray petals that are like nothing else on the market.
 Florists fight over it, gardeners love it, and there never seems to be enough to go around.
 A must-grow!

-We’re adding the gorgeous new variety, ‘White Cloud’, to our line of larkspur for 2020.
-Each ferny stem explodes into a spray of delicate white, orchid-like blooms.
-This hardworking filler adds a lovely country charm—move over baby’s breath—that’s great for mixed bouquets and arrangements.
+The ferny stems of ‘White Cloud’, a gorgeous airy variety, explode into sprays of delicate white, orchid-like blooms.
+This hardworking filler adds a lovely country charm that’s great for mixed bouquets and arrangements.
 You’ll want loads of this variety, so be sure to succession plant.
+We offer a beautiful collection of larkspur over in the Floret Shop.

 One of the most productive varieties is ‘Cramer’s Plum’.
 Its branching stems are loaded with dozens of fluffy white blooms, and the plum-colored pods are great to use either fresh or dried.

-Technically considered a hardy perennial, poppies can survive even the coldest winters, but because they don’t do well in high heat they are often grown as an annual or biennial.
-For 2020, we are adding ‘Pastel Meadows’ (pictured above, right), a magical blend of gold, peach, watermelon, blush, and white that is absolutely breathtaking.
-Compare it to Sherbet Mix, another favorite (above left).
+Technically considered a hardy perennial, poppies can survive even the coldest winters, but because they don’t do well in high heat, they are often grown as a hardy annual or biennial.
+Here in Washington we sow them in the fall and overwinter them in an unheated hoophouse for late winter and early spring blooms.
+‘Pastel Meadows’ (pictured above), is a magical blend of gold, peach, watermelon, blush, and white that is absolutely breathtaking.
+Compare it to Sherbet Mix, another favorite (top photo, bouquet on left).

 Snapdragons: These have always been one of the most productive early summer bloomers in my cutting garden.
 To get ultra-productive, long-stemmed cutting types, it’s essential that you select the proper ones and grow your own from seed.

-Most of the bedding types you see at many garden centers are selected for their compact size and often treated with growth regulators to keep them compact—but they couldn’t be more different from the cut flower wonders that can be cultivated.
+Most of the bedding types you see at many garden centers are selected for their compact size and often treated with growth regulators to keep them compact—but they couldn’t be more different from the cut flower wonders that can be cultivated from seed.

 ‘Chantilly Light Salmon’ (pictured above, left) takes my breath away.
 No other snapdragon possesses so many desirable traits in one plant: beautiful warm colors, tall strong stems, delicate ruffled blooms, and the loveliest citrus scent.
 These beautiful butterfly-like blooms resemble upturned petticoats on dancing ladies.
 Flowers at the base of the stem are a soft glowing tangerine that transitions to apricot and melon pink, giving this variety a beautiful ombre effect.